Shreyash1811/Shreyash1811.github.io/_pages/about.md

 font-variant: small-caps;
 text-transform: none;"> Work Experience </p>

+<p style="font-family: Times New Roman, Times, serif;
+font-size: 30px;
+letter-spacing: -1.2px;
+word-spacing: 1.6px;
+color: #000000;
+font-weight: normal;
+font-style: normal;
+text-align: center;
+font-variant: small-caps;
-## Business Analyst, New York University IT Operations Technology Services Support.
+text-transform: none;"> Business Analyst, New York University IT Operations Technology Services Support. </p>

 <a id = "ex1"></a>
 - Assisted with the software development lifecycle, from gathering client requirements to training users, testing and documenting newly deployed features and systems.
 Shipping sustainable solutions addressing complex organizational needs.
 - Integration and System Testing and maintain them using test case management tools like JIRA and Confluence.
 - Performed Data Analysis and validation testing to check accuracy of the 13 million square feet of space data.
 - Developed metrics for data analysis to improve efficiency and quality of the service.

+<p style="font-family: Times New Roman, Times, serif;
+font-size: 30px;
+letter-spacing: -1.2px;
+word-spacing: 1.6px;
+color: #000000;
+font-weight: normal;
+font-style: normal;
+text-align: center;
+font-variant: small-caps;
-## Business Intelligence Analyst, NYC Department of Sanitation, Bureau of Recycling and Sustainability.
+text-transform: none;"> Business Intelligence Analyst, NYC Department of Sanitation, Bureau of Recycling and Sustainability. </p>

 <a id = "ex2"></a>
 - Replaced traditional data processing with ETL pipeline built on python to expedite the process by 95%.
 - Modeled on power BI using DAX and Power query for dynamic dashboards with performance metrics and important KPIs.